Skip to main content Skip to navigation

 Advice and Feedback Hours

-Advice and Feedback is available on Wednesdays between 14:00 and 15:00; and Fridays between 10:30 and 11:30.
+Advice and Feedback is available on Thursday between 12:30 and 14:30.
 They can be held in-person in my office (E1.24) or online through Microsoft Teams.
 They are available by appointment only.
-Appointments are arranged through the booking form here.
+Appointments are arranged through the booking form Book time to meet with me.
 Please remember to specify whether you would prefer an in-person or online Advice and Feedback session.